 While there are three Democrats in the primary for governor, three for lieutenant governor, and races for the party's nod for treasurer and attorney general, Downing said he isn't worried that enduring splits could lead to Republican victories in November.

 Part of his job as co-chairman of the party's coordinated campaign efforts, Downing said, will be to "make sure we keep the focus on the issues we have worked on.
 But I don't think that will be a heavy lift.
 We don't want to go back to fighting with a Republican governor."

 Downing was named to the statewide coordinating position as the convention opened last week.
 He said his role will include making sure that, after the primary voting on Sept.
-9, Democratic candidates have the offices, grassroots resources and funding they need for the general election.

 He added that he'll also concentrate on his role as honorary chairman of the party's Youth Services Committee and with the College Democrats of Massachusetts to remind young voters -- as well as minority voters and others -- of the importance of election participation in non-presidential election years.